-My name’s Gabriel Burrow and this is a blog I created to run my mouth.
-I’m a 21 year old working at Media Zoo, a creative comms agency based in Imperial Wharf, London.
-MZ are leading purveyors of ideas and images, showcased in everything from film, to learning, to PR and industry-leading media training.
+My name’s Gabriel and this is a blog I created to run my mouth.
+I’m a 22 year old working at Media Zoo, a creative comms agency based in Imperial Wharf, London.
+MZ are leading purveyors of messaging, ideas and images; showcased in everything from film, to learning, to PR and industry-leading media training.

-I was also lucky enough to be taught by a number of incredible academics about the world’s many ideas, structures, and trends.
+I was also lucky enough to be taught about the world’s many ideas, structures and trends by a number of incredible academics.
 I specialised in the 19th and early 20th centuries, but branched out for my dissertation, which was a multidisciplinary study of the UK’s first financial crash – the South Sea Bubble.
-This eclectic mix made for a informative couple of years that helped shape the professional I am today.
+This eclectic mix made for a informative couple of years that helped shape the professional / actual human person I am today.

 I’m also currently helping to promote a wonderful book penned by my great aunt Ursula Jones.
 I wish I could find more time to do so and if you fancy reading a colonial-fantasy-adventure look no further than ‘The Lost King’.
 It’s a blast.